Queen Elizabeth II makes surprise appearance on palace balcony to cap off jubilee – KION546

 The Queen was flanked by three generations of her family — Prince Charles and his wife, Camilla, the Duchess of Cornwall, as well as Prince William and Catherine, the Duchess of Cambridge, and their three children — to the delight of thousands who had gathered along the Mall for the once-in-a-lifetime jubilee event.

-The crowd roared as the 96-year-old monarch emerged with a broad smile and surveyed the patriotic sea of Union Jack flag-waving well-wishers before her.
+The crowd roared as the 96-year-old monarch — dressed in a vibrant green and clutching her cane — emerged with a broad smile and surveyed the patriotic sea of Union Jack flag-waving well-wishers before her.

 It was the third balcony appearance for the monarch during the jubilee weekend.
 She previously watched a flypast with her family and took a salute from soldiers as they returned from the Trooping the Colour military parade on Thursday.
 She also took part in the beacon lighting ceremony that evening from Windsor Castle.